Manaslu Circuit Trek

 Weather and Climate on the Manaslu Circuit

-The Manaslu Circuit Trek crosses several climate zones, starting from warm river valleys and gradually rising into cold high-mountain terrain.
-In the lower Budhi Gandaki region, the weather is usually warm and humid, especially during the day.
-As you climb higher through Namrung, Lho and Shyala, temperatures become cooler, and nights start to feel cold.
-Once you reach Samagaun, Samdo and Dharamsala, mornings and evenings often fall below freezing, even in the main trekking seasons.
+The Manaslu Circuit Trek passes through several climate zones, starting from warm river valleys and gradually rising into cold high-mountain terrain.
+In the lower Budhi Gandaki region, the weather is usually warm and sometimes humid during the day.
+As you climb higher through Namrung, Lho and Shyala, temperatures become cooler and evenings start to feel cold.

 Mountain weather can change quickly.
-Clear mornings may turn windy or cloudy by afternoon, and light snowfall is possible at higher elevations at almost any time of year.
-The coldest part of the trek is usually the early-morning climb toward Larkya La Pass, where strong winds and freezing temperatures are common.
+Clear mornings may turn cloudy or windy by afternoon, and light snowfall is possible at higher elevations at almost any time of year.
+Because of these changes, starting early each day is often more comfortable and safer.

 Accommodation and Meals Along the Route